Dry-Eggo/bc/README.md

 ## File Extensions

 BC source files use `.bc` (coincidentally also the LLVM bitcode extension).
-We may change this later if needed, but for now: `.bc` it is.
+I may change this later if needed, but for now: `.bc` it is.

 ---